Maine Daily Fantasy Sports

 Gambling Age in Maine

 In order to enter one of the two land-based casinos in Maine, players must be at least 21 years of age, with the Oxford Casino stating that “two forms of ID may be required”.
-When it comes to participating in the daily fantasy sports, the law created in 2017 allows players over 18 years.
+When it comes to participating in DFS betting, the law created in 2017 allows players over 18 years.
 The Maine Lottery also prohibits sales of tickets to under 18s, though it does state that those younger than 18 may receive tickets as gifts.

 Online Gambling Age: